jacobdensford/jacobdensford.com/pages/adventure-planning.md

 Brainstorm about a page worth of notes.
 Where might the heroes go next?
 What might they find?
 Who might they meet?
 What challenges could they face?

+Make a list of other potential scenes, six to twelve of them, that could logically follow the first.
+Keep these brief and vague.
+None of them should be longer than a sentence or two.
+You're not planning a story.
+You're just trying to anticipate what directions the players might go in.

 ## Questions

 Prepare a few questions to ask the heroes, at least one for each, to get their roleplaying minds working.